corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

     }
 ```

-2. Add the tokens development artifactory repository to the list of repositories for your project, along with `mavenLocal` where your installed copy of the tokens SDK is located:
+2. Add the Tokens SDK development artifactory repository to the list of repositories for your project, along with `mavenLocal` where your installed copy of the Tokens SDK is located:

 ```
     repositories {